Life lesson #10

 Appreciate yourself.
 Love yourself.
 Build yourself.

-Growing up in this society, it’s easy to loose sight of the beauty and power that lies within us.
+Growing up in this society, it’s easy to lose sight of the beauty and power that lies within us.
 Growing up in this day and age it is hard for us to appreciate the amazing creation that we truly are.

 With media portraying what beauty is and the standards that society has set forth from happiness to success to love, it’s hard to appreciate ourselves for what we are, do, have and plan on achieving.
 Depending on those we keep around in our lives, those people will also influence our views of ourselves.